Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Experiments

 \section{Experiments}

 The experiments mainly aim to address the following question: whether HydraText could craft more imperceptible textual attacks without sacrificing attack success rates, compared to previous textual attack approaches.
 To answer it, we performed a large-scale evaluation of HydraText and five recently proposed textual attack approaches by using them to attack five modern NLP models across five datasets, in both score-based and decision-based attack settings.
-The whole experiments involved 44237 instances in total.
 Eight different evaluation metrics were adopted to thoroughly assess the attacking ability and attack imperceptibility of these approaches.
-All the codes, datasets, and target models are available at \url{https://github.com/ColinLu50/HydraText}.
+All the codes, datasets, and target models are available at \url{https://anonymous.4open.science/r/HydraText}.